percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.4.0.md

 ## Using cloud roles to authenticate on the object storage for backups

-Using AWS EC2 instances for backups makes it possible to automate access to AWS S3 buckets based on [IAM roles  :octicons-link-external-16:](https://kubernetes-on-aws.readthedocs.io/en/latest/user-guide/iam-roles.html) for Service Accounts with no need to specify the S3 credentials explicitly.
-Now Operator [allows to use this feature](backups-storage.md#iam).

-use arn role to access S3 bucket (create/restore backups)
+Percona Operator for PostgreSQL has introduced a new feature that allows users to authenticate to AWS S3 buckets via [IAM roles  :octicons-link-external-16:](https://kubernetes-on-aws.readthedocs.io/en/latest/user-guide/iam-roles.html).
+Now Operator [This enhancement](backups-storage.md#iam) significantly improves security by eliminating the need to manage S3 access keys directly, while also streamlining the configuration process for easier backup and restore operations.

-Check how works if we add annotations both to spec and in backup
+To use this feature, user should add annotations both to spec and backup subsections of Customr Resource:

-To test it you need to add a special annotation to the Custom Resource:

 ```yaml
 spec: